Storm Florence weakens but epic rains still expected on U.S. east coast

 The White House said President Donald Trump approved making federal funding available in some affected counties.

-Trump, who plans to visit the region next week and he tweeted his “deepest sympathies and warmth” to the families and friends of those who had lost their lives.
+Trump, who plans to visit the region this week and he tweeted his “deepest sympathies and warmth” to the families and friends of those who had lost their lives.

 Up to 40 inches (102 cm) of rain are expected along coastal areas of the Carolinas and up to 10 inches in southwestern Virginia, it said.